“I’ve been where you are.

 I felt as if a light was turned on—and it was coming from inside of me!

 We don’t have to do this divorce stuff alone.
-We can learn to change the patterns and habits so we don’t repeat the same old stories.
+We can choose to change our old patterns and habits, so we don’t repeat the same old stories.
 We can stop going through the motions and live our lives by purposeful design.
 By choice, not by chance.

 My transformation continues to this day with the loving help of mentors and coaches, and I have spent the last 20+ years giving back—mentoring and coaching others.
 For a long time it was within my corporate experience; today I dedicate my next career to helping women turn their lives rights side up again.
 I love to inspire women to find their own light within.

-The wisdom that comes from the lessons I’ve learned on the journeys through my own life transitions—divorce, loss, relocation, career changes, caregiving, layoff, to name a few—allow me to help other women face their upside-down moments and do it easier than I did.
+The wisdom that comes from the lessons I’ve learned on the journeys through my own life transitions—getting through divorce, losses, relocations, career changes, caregiving, layoff, retirement, and reinvention—allows me to help other women face their upside-down moments and do it easier than I did.

 If you see yourself in any part of my story, know that you’re not alone!